koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 If you have not _validated_ yet, proceed as follows:

-* Click on your Artifact Signing Account in [Artifact Signing Accounts](https://ms.portal.azure.com/#browse/Microsoft.CodeSigning%2Fcodesigningaccounts).
+* In [Artifact Signing Accounts](https://ms.portal.azure.com/#browse/Microsoft.CodeSigning%2Fcodesigningaccounts), Click on your Artifact Signing Account resource (which has the Account name you've entered earlier) to open and access the resource.
 * Go to "Objects" -> "Identity validation" (left menu).
-* Click "New" and "Public Trust" (top).
+* Click "New" and "Public" (top).
 * Fill in the details.
-Note that Primary and Secondary E-mail(s) will not be published in any certificate.
-You may need a DUNS number as well.
+Note that Primary and Secondary E-mail(s) will not be published in any certificate, according to the Azure documentation.
+You will likely need a Tax Id, DUNS number or Registered Business Number in order to process.
+* Review the terms and accept them if you wish.

+You will now return to the Identity Validations page, and your validation should show "In Progress" under Status.
 Your mileage may vary, but expect the validation to take at least a day to be confirmed as it is a one-time verification that concerns your Microsoft Azure account.

+Note that your identity validation has an expiration, e.g. of one or more years and will need to be redone occassionally.
+It is expected that once you have gone through the initial validation as a registered business, any subsequent validations should take much less effort hopefully.

+After your identity has been validated, continue with the steps below.

 #### 2.2.6.
 Create certificate profile

 We now need to create a _certificate profile_, which we can use for code signing to issue new certificates:

-* Click on your Artifact Signing Account in [Artifact Signing Accounts](https://ms.portal.azure.com/#browse/Microsoft.CodeSigning%2Fcodesigningaccounts).
+* In [Artifact Signing Accounts](https://ms.portal.azure.com/#browse/Microsoft.CodeSigning%2Fcodesigningaccounts), Click on your Artifact Signing Account resource (which has the Account name you've entered earlier) to open and access the resource.
 * Go to "Objects" -> "Certificate profiles" (left menu).
 * Click "Create" and "Public Trust" (top).
 * Fill in a name and select the "Verified CN and O" appropriately (will appear when the identity validation process is done).